 What to Order

 What are they making?
 Let me introduce you to a few of my very best friends...
 Below, you'll find the 10 most essential must-order items at Tartine Bakery.
-Curious about the rest?
-Head over to the slideshow for info on the whole lineup, plus a few more behind the scenes photos.

 While Tartine's pastry program is certainly French-inspired, it's also undeniably American, and this popular many-layered breakfast is a prime example, made from a traditional laminated croissant dough that's rolled and topped with a mixture of sugar, orange zest, and cinnamon.
 "You don't see much cinnamon in French pastries," notes pastry production manager Laurie Ellen Pellicano.
 That sugar mix creates a nice crisp texture to contrast the bun's softer inner folds.